WengeHuang/Wenge_Notes/Undergraduate_papers/README.md

-# Here are the materials for the papers I published when I was an undergraduate student.
+# Here are the materials for the papers published when I was an undergraduate student.